 The Nature Conservancy’s work includes the health of the water; if fishing is your game, Noblewood is a pretty, clean spot to cast your line from your kayak.
 There are plenty of shops in the area to purchase your fishing license if you don't have it already, plus bait, lures, and any other odds and ends you might need.
 Lake Champlain is known for more than ninety species of fish, but is especially popular for bass, bullhead, perch, pike, and trout.
 If you do fish from your kayak, please remember to be careful reeling in your line and keep your kayak well balanced.

 While you’re at Noblewood, enjoy time in the sun (don’t forget your sunblock!) at the beach.
-With its scenic views of the Green Mountains and clean sand, it’s a wonderful spot for a swim or reading with a good book.
+With its scenic views of the Green Mountains and clean sand, it’s a wonderful spot for a swim or reading a good book.
 If there is a lifeguard on duty, swimming is allowed.
 If time on the beach isn’t your cup of tea, try a walk on the Noblewood nature trails.
 After the wide open spaces of the lake, the cool woods will provide a nice, and no less engaging, experience in nature.
 Please remember to treat the land kindly, as this is a nature preserve.

 After a day on the water at Noblewood, stop for a relaxing meal at one of our great restaurants, or tuck in for a good night's sleep.
 You might even want to do a bit of shopping while you're here, too!